-5.18.
-Green roofs and shingles, though not traditional, are natural materials that allow buildings to blend into the landscape.
+- Green roofs and shingles, though not 5.19. traditional, are natural materials that allow buildings to blend into the landscape.
 Both materials also have environmental benefits.
 Green roofs can be used for rainwater filtering and recycling, as well as capturing carbon.
 Shingles are produced with little wastage, are lightweight, and are very durable.
-Cedar shingles should be avoided however, due to the risk of acid run off.
+Cedar shingles should be avoided however, due to the risk of acid run off. - 5.20.
+When used sensitively and thoughtfully, structural glazing can be used effectively to break up the bulk of new buildings.
+As set out elsewhere in this Design Guide, great care needs to be taken to avoid extensive areas of glazing, particularly at first-floor level, which will reflect sunlight glare and lead to light pollution at night, causing it to stand out rather than recede into the landscape.
+Overhanging canopies or upper floors can help shade light pollution and reflected glare from extensive areas of glazing, while also protecting against excessive solar gain.

-A shingle roof on a new build cottage in Burley
+A shingle roof on a new build cottage, Burley